amedyukhina/napari-filament-annotator/README.md

 ## Contributing

-Contributions are very welcome.
+Contributions are very welcome both with regard to plugin functionality, and tips on using it and setting parameters.

 Tests can be run with [tox], please ensure the coverage at least stays the same before you submit a pull request.

 ## License